Mobile impurity coupled to correlated lattice bosons: Attractive impurity in a superfluid bath: real-space self-trapping

-\paragraph*{Winding-controlled localization of an attractive impurity in the superfluid bath.} To directly probe how impurity mobility degrades with increasing attractive coupling, Fig.~\ref{fig:attSF_winding} summarizes the evolution of the impurity winding number $\langle W_{\mathrm{imp}}^{2}\rangle$ and the bath superfluid density $\rho_{\mathrm{b}}$ as a function of $U_{\mathrm{ib}}/t<0$ at fixed $U_{\mathrm{b}}/t=13.3$, deep in the compressible superfluid regime.
+\paragraph*{Winding-controlled self-trapping of an attractive impurity in the superfluid bath.} To directly probe how impurity mobility degrades with increasing attractive coupling, Fig.~\ref{fig:attSF_winding} summarizes the evolution of the impurity winding number $\langle W_{\mathrm{imp}}^{2}\rangle$ and the bath superfluid density $\rho_{\mathrm{b}}$ as a function of $U_{\mathrm{ib}}/t<0$ at fixed $U_{\mathrm{b}}/t=13.3$, deep in the compressible superfluid regime.

 Figure~\ref{fig:attSF_winding}(a) shows that $\langle W_{\mathrm{imp}}^{2}\rangle$ decreases smoothly at first, then rapidly collapses by nearly two orders of magnitude once $|U_{\mathrm{ib}}|/t\gtrsim 13.3$, signaling a crossover from a mobile light polaron to a heavy polaron.
 This loss of winding takes place without any qualitative change in the bath, as confirmed in Fig.~\ref{fig:attSF_winding}~(b), where the bath superfluid density $\rho_{\mathrm{b}}$ remains essentially constant across the entire range of impurity-bath couplings.
-The coexistence of vanishing impurity winding with a finite bath superfluid density clearly demonstrates that localization is \emph{not} driven by the breakdown of global phase coherence in the bath, but rather by an \emph{interaction-driven winding collapse}, i.e., self-trapping of the impurity.
+The coexistence of vanishing impurity winding with a finite bath superfluid density clearly demonstrates that self-trapping is \emph{not} driven by the breakdown of global phase coherence in the bath, but rather by an \emph{interaction-driven winding collapse}, i.e., self-trapping of the impurity.

-In contrast to a Mott-insulating background, where impurity localization involves quantized defect formation and abrupt expulsion or recruitment of a single bath boson, here the collapse of mobility is continuous.
-The bath remains fully superfluid and compressible, yet the impurity loses all long-range coherence and becomes localized purely by increasing the depth of the local attractive impurity-bath coupling.
-This establishes a clear case of \emph{interaction-driven winding-collapse localization in a superfluid bath}: the impurity loses its ability to form worldline windings even though the bath retains macroscopic superfluidity.
+In contrast to a Mott-insulating background, where impurity self-trapping involves quantized defect formation and abrupt expulsion or recruitment of a single bath boson, here the collapse of mobility is continuous.
+The bath remains fully superfluid and compressible, yet the impurity loses all long-range coherence and becomes self-trapped purely by increasing the depth of the local attractive impurity-bath coupling.
+This establishes a clear case of \emph{interaction-driven winding-collapse self-trapping in a superfluid bath}: the impurity loses its ability to form worldline windings even though the bath retains macroscopic superfluidity.